 2.4.5.1.
 A steering input of the driver shall deactivate the system.
 The steering control effort necessary to deactivate the system shall not exceed 50 N.

 2.4.5.2.
 The system design shall include protection against unintentional deactivation by a driver input on the system controls.
-For example a minimum steering input of [X] seconds.

 2.4.5.3.
 An acceleration demand by the driver shall deactivate the system only if the driver is holding the steering control.